 This organization will provide a context for the sharing of knowledge and experience among Advisors to promote informed advising of students considering a legal career.
 The Association will sponsor an annual conference of Advisors and Law School Admissions Officers.
 It will promote the training of new Pre-Law Advisors through workshops as well as through the annual conference.
 It will provide a vehicle for increased communication between individual law school admissions officers, Law Services, Pre-Law Advisors, and students.

-ARTICLE II: OFFICES
+ARTICLE II: REGISTERED AGENT AND OFFICES

 ARTICLE III: MEMBERS